 Entando is a runtime and development platform for Kubernetes.
 The Entando platform can run on any Kubernetes distribution and can be installed on OpenShift as well as public cloud Kubernetes providers like Amazon EKS, Azure Kubernetes Service, Google Kubernetes Engine, and Tanzu Kubernetes Grid.

-For the quickstart environment, ENT will install a single node Kubernetes cluster on a Linux VM so you can see the full capabilities of the platform.
-If you haven’t installed Multipass, check out our lesson in the Micro Learning Fundamentals series for a primer on how it works.
-Multipass is a tool that creates lightweight Ubuntu VMs in seconds.
+For our local environment, ENT will install a single node Kubernetes cluster in a lightweight Linux VM so you can check out the full capabilities of the platform.
+If you haven’t installed Multipass, you can go to our blog post on Instant Ubuntu VMs for a primer on how to create lightweight Ubuntu VMs in seconds.

 Let’s use the quickstart command to spin up a new instance of Entando.